REGISTRATION

 Generally, current Valley Surf players do not need to tryout each year.
 There may be circumstances where an age group or a team will be asked to tryout.

+Last year we turned away over 300+ players.
 We wish we were in a position to invite each child to join Valley Surf; however, due to the number of roster spots on each team, the number of players who attended tryouts, coupled with a very high level of play, we are unable to offer a spot to all players.
-We may refer a player to continue to develop at local competitive programs such as Manteca Futbol Club or competitive/recreational programs such as Manteca Area Soccer League.
+Our hope is that all players trying out continue to develop at local competitive/recreation programs such as Tracy United or Manteca Area Soccer League.
 Our hope is players will tryout again in the future.

 TEAM ROLES